olefriis/simplepvr/README.md

         bundle exec ruby schedule.rb

-The system will wait until the specified start times, and will then start the recordings.
+The system will wait for the specified start times, and will then start the recordings.
 First time you start up the system, it will do a channel scan and put the results in channels.txt.
-This is not needed later, but of course you can force a channel scan by deleting channels.txt and restarting the system.
+This is not needed later, but if your TV provider moves the channels around, you can force a channel scan by deleting channels.txt and restarting the system.

-The recordings are placed like this:
+The recordings are laid out like this:

 * recordings/
   * Borgias/